A T6 spinal cord injury can affect motor control and sensation from the top of the abdomen down.

 What to Expect After a T6 Spinal Cord Injury

 Before we get started, it’s essential to understand that every T6 spinal cord injury is unique.

-Depending on how severe the SCI is and which side of the spinal cord is damaged, individuals can experience a wide variety of different side effects.
+Depending on how severe the SCI is, individuals can experience a wide variety of different secondary effects.

-In the following sections, we’ll go over 7 potential side effects that can occur after a T6 SCI.
+In the following sections, we’ll go over 7 potential secondary effects that can occur after a T6 SCI.

 1) Walking Impairments

 Walking impairments are one of the most prevalent effects of T6 spinal cord injury.